Leonard Starr: Other work

-Starr returned to comic books very briefly during the 1970s and 1980s, working on "Morbius, the Living Vampire" for Marvel in 1975 and providing art for DC's Who's Who in the DC Universe (1986) and for a Superman and Lois Lane story in Action Comics.
+Starr returned to comic books briefly during the 1970s and 1980s, working on "Morbius, the Living Vampire" for Marvel in 1975 and providing art for DC's Who's Who in the DC Universe (1986) and for a Superman and Lois Lane story in Action Comics.
 For Dargaud in Paris, he created Kelly Green with Stan Drake in 1980.
 This series of graphic novels about the sexy and capable female action heroine Kelly Green, were illustrated by Drake.
-In 1985 he wrote and illustrated an action/adventure graphic novel published only in France Operation Psy featuring Cannonball Carmody.
-That same year he was enlisted by artist Frank Bolle to take over writing the strip Winnie Winkle (without credit) which he did until its end in 1996.
+In 1985, he wrote and illustrated an action/adventure graphic novel published only in France Operation Psy featuring Cannonball Carmody.
+That same year, he was enlisted by artist Frank Bolle to take over writing the strip Winnie Winkle (without credit) which he did until its end in 1996.
 He also ghost wrote Rip Kirby as a favor to his friend, artist John Prentice, in the strip's final years.

-Starr expanded into animation in the 1980s, as he noted, "Started writing television scripts in the early 1970s, and in 1984 I was asked to develop and write the bible for the animated television show ThunderCats, and also act as the story editor and head writer.
-Moved to Westport, Connecticut in 1970 where I still live today."
-Starr eventually wrote 23 episodes for ThunderCats.
+Starr expanded into animation in the 1980s, as he noted, "Started writing television scripts in the early 1970s, and in 1984 I was asked to develop and write the bible for the Rankin Bass animated television show ThunderCats, and also act as the story editor and head writer.
+Moved to Westport, Connecticut, in 1970 where I still live today."
+Starr wrote 23 episodes for ThunderCats.
 He also worked on the Rankin Bass series Ghost Warrior (1985).

-In the 1980s Starr attended as a guest several comic conventions held in New York.
+In the 1980s, Starr attended as a guest several comic conventions held in New York.
 Also, he was a guest at the 1982 San Diego Comic-Con, at which he received an Inkpot Award.